Louis-Pujol/VTK/parallelQuadricDecimation/README.md

 - Build the vtk's wheel with `bash ../build_wheel.sh` (see pyvistadoc to adapt the script on your python version)
 - install pyvista, vedo
 - reinstall vtk with `pip install ../build/dist/name_of_wheel.whl`
+- quadric_decimation depends also on scipy and gudhi to nearest neighbors computations
 - enjoy parallel decimation :)

 ## TODO list :